 - Update the name and description of the masking profile.

 - Adjust the data transformations to suite your requirements and then SAVE the profile.
+Notice that Satori ships with a long, useful list of sensitive data classifiers.

 Configure a Security Policy and Assign it to a Dataset